Patrik Hrošovský

 Patrik Hrošovský ([ˈpatriɡ ˈɦrɔʂɔwskiː]; born 22 April 1992) is a Slovak professional football player who plays as a midfielder for Genk and the Slovakia national football team.
 Previously he was a frequently fielded player and a captain at Viktoria Plzeň becoming the Czech champion with the side on three occasions.

-Career
+Club career

 FC Viktoria Plzeň

-He made his debut for Viktoria Plzeň against Baník Sokolov on 12 November 2011 in the Czech Cup.

-After multiple seasons and becoming a starting XI regular, as well as praise for his performances in 2018–19 UEFA Champions League, it was rumoured that Hrošovský will join one of La Liga's or Premier League's teams - Levante, Getafe and Huddersfield were all named as possible future clubs.
-During the winter transfer window however, Hrošovský failed to make a transfer.
-Later during January 2019 transfer window, West Ham was also cited as a contender for his services, however it was dropped as Manuel Pellegrini doesn't favour altering the squad during the season.
+Hrošovský debuted for Viktoria Plzeň on 12 November 2011 at the 2011–12 Czech Cup. against Baník Sokolov Having become a regular starter for multiple seasons as well as being praised for his performances at the 2018–19 UEFA Champions League, he was attracted interest from La Liga or the Premier League – Levante, Getafe, and Huddersfield Town were all named as possible future clubs.
+However, the winter transfer window, Hrošovský failed to make a transfer.
+During January 2019 transfer window, West Ham was also cited as a contender for his services, but it was dropped as Manuel Pellegrini did not consider altering the squad during the season.